Blog > What is a Chargeback Fee?

 Frequently Asked Questions

-- What’s the difference between a chargeback fee and a refund?
+What is the difference between a dispute fee and a chargeback fee?